TEHEK/offset_date/README.md

 # For developers

-If you would like to contribute to this small utility, feel free to send pull requests!
+If you would like to contribute to this small project, feel free to send pull requests!

-Please make sure that the tests in `/test/SpecRunner.htm` are not broken.
+Please, make sure that tests in `/test/SpecRunner.htm` are not broken.
 (Just open it in any browser and make sure it's green :)).
-And submit test cases for your fixes.
+And submit test cases along with your pull requests.

 It's Open-source and thus free and open to use for whatever you want.

-If anyone knows how to make it a nice npm package, pm me! ^_^

 Cheerz,